 Native American and Indigenous Studies, Minor

 NAIS courses must be taken for a grade (not pass/fail).
-Students must acheive a grade no lower than a C in each course.
+Students must achieve a grade no lower than a C in each course.

 |Select 3 course units of Thematic courses||3|